Document Type : Review Article

 Abstract

-The present study analyzes and examines in detail the words "itmam" and "ikmal" and their role in translations of the Holy Quran.
-Despite their apparent similarity, these words have different translations, meanings, and applications in the text of the Quran, the correct understanding of which is essential for a correct understanding of the meaning of the verses.
-Each word is placed in its own specific context in terms of semantics and space, and its use requires a deep understanding of the language and the text.
-Different translators, such as Makarem Shirazi, Garmarudi, and Foladvand, have shown differences in the choice of these words in their translations, based on cultural, intellectual, and linguistic perspectives, and these differences are very effective in conveying the meaning and messages of the Quran.
-This study, by comparing these translations, shows that each translator may use different words, each of which has a specific role in inducing attention in the audience.
-As a result, this study helps to better understand the subtle and important differences in the choice of words in Quranic translations and to gain a deeper understanding of how the concepts of the Quran are transferred to Persian.
-The research findings indicate that “itmam” and “ikmal” are words that at first glance appear synonymous and synonymous; however, their use together reminds the audience that each of these words has a different meaning and a specific and independent space from the other.
+The present study conducts a detailed analysis of the words “Itmām” and “Ikmāl” and their role in translations of the Holy Quran.
+Despite their apparent similarity, these words have different translations, meanings, and usages within the Quranic text, and a correct understanding of them is essential for accurately grasping the meaning of the verses.
+Each word occupies a specific semantic and contextual space, and its proper use requires a deep understanding of both the language and the text.
+Different translators, such as Makarem Shirazi, Garmarudi, and Fouladvand, have shown variations in their choice of these words based on cultural, intellectual, and linguistic perspectives.
+These differences significantly affect the conveyance of meaning and messages in the Quran.
+This study, by comparing these translations, demonstrates that each translator, depending on their personal understanding and translation style, may use different words, each of which plays a particular role in guiding the reader’s attention.
+Consequently, this examination helps to better recognize the subtle yet important differences in word choice in Quranic translations and provides a deeper understanding of how the concepts of the Quran are conveyed in Persian.
+The findings of the study indicate that “Itmām” and “Ikmāl” are words that, at first glance, appear synonymous; however, their combined use reminds the reader that each of these words carries a distinct meaning and occupies a specific, independent semantic space.

 Keywords